Neopets: The Trading Card Game

 Alas, poor Hubrid...
 I knew him well.

 There are seven different TCG-related avatars, four of which are still available.

-You had to win the real life Return of Dr. Sloth release tournament or score enough points in the staff tourney guessing game.
+Awarded to users who won the real life Return of Dr. Sloth release tournament and to those who scored enough points in the staff tourney guessing game.

-With any coloured Scorchio Plushie in your inventory, visit a TCG album with a Scordrax card in it.
+With any colored Scorchio Plushie in your inventory, visit a TCG album with a Scordrax card in it.